zakrywilson/zakrywilson.github.io/_posts/2015-11-29-remove-the-training-wheels.md

 * Remove mouse/track-pad scrolling ability
 * Remove ability to hold down navigation keys

 You don't need arrow keys: use the navigation keys that are already under your fingers: `h`, `j`, `k`, and `l`.
 The navigation keys are great for jumping over characters, but they were not intended to be the *only* method for navigating your file.
 There are much better alternatives such as `w` to jump forward one word and `b` to jump backwards one word.
 There are also commands such as `$` to jump to the end of the line and `^` to jump to the beginning.
 There are many different commands to move around in VIM.
 If you want to learn more, [this](http://vim.rtorr.com/) might be a good starting point.
-So the hack to remove the ability to repeatedly press `h`, `j`, `k`, and `l` is to remove the ability to press `hh`, `jj`, `kk`, and `ll`.
-It's not ideal, but it's helpful to use for a week or so to break the habit.
+There exists a plugin for VIM called [hard mode](https://github.com/wikitopian/hardmode) that disables the ability to use things like arrow keys and h, j, k, and l.
+The reason for this is that there are far better ways of navigating when you're writing code than using the arrow keys or your mouse.
+The problem is, you need to kick the habit so you can fully embrace the power of VIM.

 I think another feature people who are new to VIM are not aware of is that VIM does almost everything you would want out of an editor.
 For example, `:4,22 >` will indent lines 4 through 22 by one tab.
 There are more goodies like this, you just need to look, and you'll find them.